Putin’s visit to Beijing underscores China’s economic and diplomatic support for Russia

-TAIPEI, Taiwan (AP) — Russian President Vladimir Putin is expected to meet this week with Chinese leaders in Beijing on a visit that underscores China’s support for Moscow during its war in Ukraine.
+TAIPEI, Taiwan (AP) — Russian President Vladimir Putin is expected to meet this week with Chinese leaders in Beijing on a visit that underscores China’s economic and diplomatic support for Moscow during its war in Ukraine.

-The two countries have forged an informal alliance against the United States and other democratic nations that is now complicated by the Israel-Hamas war.
+The two countries have forged an informal alliance against the United States and other democratic nations that’s now complicated by the Israel-Hamas war.
 China has sought to balance its ties with Israel with its economic relations with Iran and Syria, which are strongly backed by Russia.

-Putin’s visit is also a show of support for Chinese leader Xi Jinping’s signature Belt and Road initiative to build infrastructure and expand China’s overseas influence.
+Putin’s visit is also a show of support for Chinese leader Xi Jinping’s signature Belt and Road drive to build infrastructure and expand China’s overseas influence.

-Putin gave an interview to Chinese state media praising the massive but loosely linked BRI projects.

-“Yes, we see that some people consider it an attempt by the People’s Republic of China to put someone under its thumb, but we see otherwise, we just see desire for cooperation,” he said in the interview with state broadcaster CCTV, according to a transcript released by the Kremlin on Monday.

-Putin’s visit has not been officially confirmed, but Chinese officials have suggested he will arrive late Monday.
+Putin’s visit has not been confirmed, but Chinese officials have suggested he will be arriving late Monday.

 “We don’t have any contradictions here, on the contrary, there is a certain synergy,” Putin said.

-Putin said he and Xi will also discuss growing economic and financial ties between Moscow and Beijing.
+Putin noted that he and Xi will also discuss growing economic and financial ties between Moscow and Beijing.

-Beijing and Moscow have financial ties in energy, high-tech and financial industries.
-China has also grown in importance as an export destination for Moscow.
+“One of the main areas is financial relations and creating further incentives for payments in national currencies,” Putin said.
+“The volume is growing rapidly, there are good prospects in high-tech areas, in the energy sector.”

 “For Russia, China is its lifeline, economic lifeline in its brutal repression against Ukraine,” Gabuev told The Associated Press.